Domains & Publish Targets

 Managed subdomain

-A managed_subdomain is a host the install manages directly, typically as part of a
+A managed_subdomain is a host the install manages directly, such as a Vivd-owned

 Typical traits: